YusukeIwaki/playwright-ruby-client/documentation/docs/api/frame.md

 ```

 This method double clicks an element matching `selector` by performing the following steps:
 1. Find an element matching `selector`.
-If there is none, wait until a matching element is attached to↵the DOM.
+If there is none, wait until a matching element is attached to the DOM.
-1. Wait for [actionability](https://playwright.dev/python/docs/actionability) checks on the matched element, unless `force` option is↵set.
+1. Wait for [actionability](https://playwright.dev/python/docs/actionability) checks on the matched element, unless `force` option is set.
 If the element is detached during the checks, the whole action is retried.
 1. Scroll the element into view if needed.
 1. Use [Page#mouse](./page#mouse) to double click in the center of the element, or the specified `position`.
 1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.
-Note that↵if the first click of the `dblclick()` triggers a navigation event, this method will throw.
+Note that if the first click of the `dblclick()` triggers a navigation event, this method will throw.
 When all steps combined have not finished during the specified `timeout`, this method throws a
 `TimeoutError`.
 Passing zero timeout disables this.